 In the middle of World War II – having captured territory in much of present-day Ukraine and Belarus in the spring on 1942 – Germany’s Wehrmacht forces decided to mount an offensive on southern Russia in the summer of that year.

-Under the leadership of ruthless head of state Joseph Stalin, Russian forces had already successfully rebuffed a German attack on the western part of the country – one that had the ultimate goal of taking Moscow – during the winter of 1941-42.
+Under the leadership of ruthless head of state Joseph Stalin, Soviet forces had already successfully rebuffed a German attack on the western part of the country – one that had the ultimate goal of taking Moscow – during the winter of 1941-42.
 However, Stalin’s Red Army had suffered significant losses in the fighting, both in terms of manpower and weaponry.

 They set their sights on Stalingrad, because the city served as an industrial center in Russia, producing, among other important goods, artillery for the country’s troops.
 The Volga River, which runs through the city, was also an important shipping route connecting the western part of the country with its distant eastern regions.

 Ultimately, Adolf Hitler wanted the Wehrmacht to occupy Stalingrad, seeing its value for propaganda purposes, given that it bore Stalin’s name.
 For similar reasons, the Russians felt a special need to protect it.

 When Hitler proclaimed that upon taking Stalingrad all of the city’s male residents would be killed and its women deported, the stage was set for a bloody, hard-fought battle.
 Stalin ordered all Russians strong enough to hold a rifle to take up arms in defense of the city.

 The 6th Army of the Wehrmacht began their assault on August 23, 1942.

 Russian forces were initially able to slow the German Wehrmacht’s advances during a series of brutal skirmishes just north of Stalingrad.
 Stalin’s forces lost more than 200,000 men, but they successfully held off German soldiers.